Not sure what level of editing you need?

 There are four types of editing.
 Developmental editing, line editing, copy-editing and proofreading.
 Developmental editing focuses on the structure of a text, looking at how it all works together.
 Line editing, copy-editing and proofreading focus on the detail of the text, looking at it sentence-by-sentence and word-by-word.
 Find out more about Seymour Proofreading and the editing services I offer in the downloadable flyers below (PDF).

 Line (or stylistic) editing addresses the content, writing style and language of a text at sentence and paragraph level, making sure the sentences flow smoothly whilst retaining the author's voice.

 Copy-editing is the correcting stage where errors or inconsistencies in punctuation, spelling, grammar and formatting are addressed.
 The text is aligned to the style guide at copy-editing level, making sure it is consistent with the preferred style and grammar rules.

 Proofreading is the final check that a document goes through before publication.
 It picks up any errors that have been missed in previous rounds of editing.
 Ideally, when a proofread is requested, I will be working on the final draft and would mainly be correcting minor errors in punctuation, spelling, grammar and formatting.
 The text would already be consistent with a style guide (if applicable) and be fully formatted, although there may be some tweaks required.

 There can be some overlap between the different levels of editing.
 Copy-editing can be done at the same time as line editing.
 Proof-editing is a hybrid of proofreading and copy-editing.
 In traditional publishing, a text will have gone through the other stages of editing before it is proofread.
 Proof-editing happens when time and/or budget constraints mean that there is only one stage in the editing process.
 In proof-editing, the usual proofreading concerns apply, but the level of editing is likely to be greater.

-Please refer to the CIEP factsheet proofreading vs copy-editing to find out what level of editing you need.
-To see the differences between my proofreading and editing services, please click here.
-For more details on how I can help you, please see my academic services, business services or author services pages.
+Please contact me or refer to the CIEP factsheet proofreading vs copy-editing to find out what level of editing you need.
+For more details on how I can help you, please see my independent authors, academics or businesses services pages.